codekipple/frankenstein.css/README.md

 # frankenstein.css – 1.0.0-beta

-I have enjoyed using various css frameworks but there are always parts i don't need. **frankenstein.css** is my own personnel css framework.
+I have enjoyed using various css frameworks but there are always parts I don't need. **frankenstein.css** is my own personnel css framework.

 It's unashamedly a mish (monster) mash of other css frameworks that i find useful when building websites (I will endeavor to give credit to which frameworks i stole from) as well as things that are peculiar to my way of working.

-## Goals
+## Features

 * BEM like class names
-* Reduce CSS by using more classes in HTML.
+* OCSS where it makes sense
+* Utility classes.

 ## Why not just use an existing framework?